ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 ### Frustrating blocking {#blocking-policy-frustrating}

-When making gossip connections to HTTPS Servers or Trusted Auditors, it is desirable to minimize the plaintext metadata in the connection that can be used to identify the connection as a gossip connection and therefore be of interest to block.
+When making gossip connections to HTTPS servers or Trusted Auditors, it is desirable to minimize the plaintext metadata in the connection that can be used to identify the connection as a gossip connection and therefore be of interest to block.
 Additionally, introducing some